danhper/fundle/README.md

 to update the plugins.

 ### Global plugins
 If you used the [global installation script](./install-fundle-global.fish) above, then your system is configured for all users to use fundle plugins!
+(Otherwise, you can't use this funcitonality.)

 This means you can `fundle global-plugin 'repo_owner/repo_name'` to load plugins to `/etc/fish`, where they are accessible to everyone.